Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

+Steps to Reproduce:
-Steps to Reproduce:1.
-Send a request with missing fields --- returns 500 instead of 4002.
+1. Send a request with missing fields --- returns 500 instead of 4002.
 Request a non-existent resource --- returns 500 instead of 4043.
 Access protected endpoint without auth --- returns 500 instead of 401

 ### Expected Result

-Expected: Appropriate HTTP status codes for each error typeActual:
+Expected: Appropriate HTTP status codes for each error type
+Actual:
 Everything returns 500

 ------------------------------------------------------------------------